Donate at Preservation PA

-The Friends of York City Cemetery invite you to help fund a memorial that will at last provide public recognition to the 800 people who were buried without markers at the cemetery often called Potter’s Field or Penny Heaven.
+The Friends of York City Cemetery invite you to support the installation of a memorial that will at last provide public recognition to the 800+ people who were buried without markers at the cemetery often called Potter’s Field or Penny Heaven.

 When someone died, the city physician would coordinate the paperwork and the engineer would locate and identify the burial site.
 Then a public works crew dug and filled in the grave.